muhammetikbalsahan/muhammetikbalsahan.github.io/README.md

 # Muhammet Ikbal ŞAHAN
 ![this is a pic](/profile_pic.jpg)

-I am a doctor in Psychology (PhD) and currently holding an assistant professor position in Brain & Cognition at Erasmus School of Social and Behavioral Sciences, Rotterdam University, Netherlands.
+I am a doctor in Psychology (PhD) and currently holding an Assistant Professor position in Brain & Cognition at Erasmus School of Social and Behavioral Sciences, Rotterdam University, Netherlands.

 ## Research Interest
 **Working memory (WM)** and **attention** are two major conceptual pillars of human cognition, and how they relate to each other is a topic of intense interest at cognitive, neural, and theoretical levels of investigation.
 My research interests are in the mechanisms underlying **perceptual processing and working memory storage of visual, spatial, and verbal information** at the **behavioral**, **computational**, and **neural levels**.
 Moreover, I am interested in how **abstract semantic knowledge** and **temporal information** are processed and stored in working memory.
-I investigate these topics using **behavioral paradigms**, **eye-tracking**, and **fMRI**.
+Currently, I am emploring how hippocampal mechanisms of spatial navigation are employed in memory search.
+I investigate these topics using **behavioral paradigms**, **eye-tracking**, **VR**, **EEG** and **fMRI**.

 ## Short Bio
 I completed my Ph.D. under the supervision of Prof. **Wim Fias** and Prof. **Tom Verguts** at the department of Experimental Pscyhology, Ghent Universtiy.
 During my PhD, I addressed the question how attention and working memory interact at the behavioral, neural and computational level.
 For the computational part, I got interested in modeling (e.g., mixture models) the distribution of attentional resources in WM for which I collaborated with the group of Prof. **Masud Husain** (University of Oxford).
 As for the neural part, I wanted to lay down the neural bases of attentional prioritisation in working memory using advanced machine learning techniques on fMRI data (e.g., MVPA, RSA, and IEM) for which I conducted a series of experiments as a visiting researcher in prof. **Bradley Postle**'s lab  (University of Wisconsin-Madison).

 Following up on my PhD, I continued working with Prof. **Wim Fias** to investigate the role of spatial attention in more abstract domains of cognition like semantic knowledge and temporal information.
 My current research focuses on the involvement of the sensorimotor system, and in particular the oculomotor system for holding and processing temporal information.
 I have successfully obtained a post-doc research grant to address these questions (FWO post-doctoral fellowship).
 Within this framework, I have collaborated with Prof. **Sebastiaan Mathôt** (University of Groningen) specifically to address the oculomotor involvement in working memory.

-Currently I am studying how the brain, especially the hippocampus, supports navigation in physical and mental space.
-I explore how digital tools like GPS impact spatial skills—do they weaken the hippocampus or promote adaptation via other brain regions (e.g., PPC)?
+Currently I am studying how the brain, especially the hippocampus, supports navigation in physical and mental space using VR-based navigation.
+I explore how digital tools like GPS impact spatial skills—do they weaken the hippocampus or promote adaptation via other brain regions?
 Children and older adults offer key insights into plasticity and decline.

 ## Projects
+### Navigating Physical and Mental Space in the Digital Age
+Ongoing | Dutch Research Council (NWO) | XS SSH Open Competition
+### Navigating the anxious mind: Development and test of a Virtual Reality Maze to investigate the neural basis of human memory and its relation to fear development
+Ongoing | Erasmus School of Social and Behavioral Sciences (ESSB) | Faculty Funds
 ### Tracking the mind's eye: The role of visuospatial processes in verbal working memory rehearsal.
-Ongoing | Flemish Research Council (FWO) | Junior Post-doctoral Fellowshsip
+Cocnluded | Flemish Research Council (FWO) | Post-doctoral Fellowshsip
 ### Selection mechanisms in working memory: A neurocognitive approach
 Concluded | Ghent University Special Research Fund (BOF) | PhD [*Read more...*](https://lib.ugent.be/en/catalog/pug01:8540677?i=0&q=sahan)